Fiji Ferry Advice: Things You Need to Know About Taking a Ferry in Fiji

 6. Ferry Journeys to Vanua Levu, Taveuni and Kadavu are Long

 While the ferry from Viti Levu to Vanua Levu, Taveuni and Kadavu are extremely cheap compared to flights, they are long!
 We’re talking up to 12 hours for some sailings, so if you’re on limited time in Fiji, taking the ferry to these islands is likely not the best option.
-Check out the ferry durations in How to Take the Ferry to Kadavu, How to Take the Ferry to Taveuni and How to Take the Ferry to Vanua Levu.
+Check out the ferry durations compared to other transport methods in How Long Does it Take to Travel Around Fiji?

 7. Listen Carefully to the Stop Announcements